denisecampos28/Unsupervised-Learning-with-Country-Data/README.md

 ## Overview
 This project applies unsupervised machine learning, specifically the K-Means Model, to analyze socioeconomic and health indicators of countries around the world.
-The goal is to group countries based on their level of development and identify those most in need of direct humanitarian or economic aid.
+The goal is to group countries based on their level of development and identify the country most in need of direct humanitarian or economic aid.
 The project discovers hidden patterns in global data without predefined labels.